Tanzania Travel Guide

 What shots do I need for Tanzania?

 Strongly Advised Vaccinations- Hepatitis A: This can be spread via contaminated food and water.- Tetanus: Tetanus is often present in the soil, and can contaminate open wounds easily.
 Tetanus vaccine should be used every ten years if travelling.- Typhoid: Typhoid can also be spread via contaminated food and water, and poor hygiene.- Diphtheria: This potentially fatal disease is spread mainly via spit, but occasionally through contact with cuts on the skin.- Yellow Fever: This can be contracted by being bitten by a contaminated mosquito.
-This vaccination is not essential if you are arriving directly in Tanzania.
+This vaccination is not essential if you are arriving directly into Tanzania.
 You do need it though if you plan to arrive through any country that is subject to yellow fever.
-Simply stopping over at an airport in an affected country should not require vaccination, but leaving the airport even briefly would make it necessarySometimes Advised Vaccinations- Hepatitis B: This illness is spread via contact with blood or bodily fluids.
+Simply stopping over at an airport in an affected country should not require vaccination, but leaving the airport even briefly would make it necessary.Other Advised Vaccinations- Hepatitis B: This illness is spread via contact with blood or bodily fluids.
 It is many, many times more virulent than HIV/AIDS.
 Some 8% of the population of Tanzania are believed to carry the virus.- Rabies: Rabies is spread via contact between the saliva of any infected animal and an open wound (including bites, but also licking existing wounds).
 Rabies is fatal unless treated, and treatment of an unvaccinated rabies patient can be very difficult in many parts of Tanzania.- Tuberculosis: TB is generally contracted through inhaling airborne sputum.- Cholera: Cholera is spread via contaminated food and water, and poor hygiene.- Measles: This disease is spread through inhaling sputum. -

 Do you need a yellow fever vaccination for Tanzania?